baudren/NoteOrganiser/roadmap.md

 [x] create an Information class, holding all the necessary information, shared
     among every frame or widget.
 [ ] Include a setup.py script, with installation.
-[ ] include an example notebook, for the syntax (and a link to the modified
+[x] include an example notebook, for the syntax.
-    markdown syntax).
+[ ] add a link to the modified markdown syntax in the README.

 # Library
 [x] remake icons